IlanAMG/IlanAMG/README.md

 - ⚡ Fun fact: ...
 -->

-💬  I'm Ilan, a passionate self-taught french JS Fullstack developer.\
+💬  I am Ilan, a passionate self-taught french JS Fullstack developer.\
 🔭  I am currently working on several client projects and I work for Le Monde as a JS Fullstack Developer.\
+🏢  I am the president of a digital agency.\
 🌱  In my spare time, I learn web 3.0 with Solidity.\
 🤖  I am very interested in AI.\
 👯  I help juniors become better developers.